ISAAKiel/r_tutorial_caa_2018/scripts/first_part_basic_calibration.md

 ![](first_part_basic_calibration_files/figure-html/quick_cal_BChron_plot-1.png)<!-- -->

 Also nice, lacking the uncal probability and the calibration curve, but highlighting the 95% highest density region (2 sigma range).
+Note that time is running here from right to left (BP dates).

 ### oxcAAR